Omeprazole

 What is Omeprazole?

-Omeprazole is a proton pump inhibitor or antacid.
-It is used for the treatment of several conditions of the stomach and oesophagus resulting from too much acid in the stomach.
+Omeprazole is a proton pump inhibitor.
+It is used for the treatment of several conditions of the stomach and oesophagus resulting from excessive stomach acid.
 Omeprazole is typically used to treat frequent heartburn and gastro-oesophageal reflux disease (GORD) and is available under a range of brand names, including Losec and Prilosec.

 By inhibiting proton pumps in stomach-lining cells, omeprazole prevents excessive acid secretion, thus treating conditions such as: